Multiscale Mechanics & Materials Lab

 Tools & Techniques

 The MMM Lab employs various types of computing resources to simulate and predict 3-D mechanical behavior of materials, with emphasis on fatigue and fracture.
-We support numerical modeling with advanced materials characterization techniques, including scanning electron microscopy (SEM), electron backscatter diffraction (EBSD), and high-energy X-ray diffraction microscopy (HEDM) to characterize and quantify material structure at lower length scales.
-Finally, we develop methods to analyze, visualize, and effectively communicate the 3-D information obtained from our measurements and simulations.
+We support numerical modeling with advanced materials characterization techniques, including scanning electron microscopy (SEM), electron backscatter diffraction (EBSD), X-ray computed tomography (XCT), and high-energy X-ray diffraction microscopy (HEDM) to characterize and quantify material structure at lower length scales.
+Finally, we develop methods to analyze, visualize, and effectively communicate the multi-dimensional information obtained from our measurements and simulations.